tincanbox/slipper/README.md

-SliponJS
+SlipperJS
 ======

-SliponJS is a simple single-view JS application.
+Slipper is a simple single-view JS application.

 ## Version